Share this with friends

 “In June of 2011 I wrote a character reference letter to the Tax Court of Canada on behalf of an individual to whom my constituency staff was providing casework assistance on a Canada Revenue Agency matter,” the first line in his statement said attributed to Duncan.

-We'll be posting many of Bert's and Brad's photos in individual galleries from the various events they attend.
+We'll be posting many of Bert's and Sandra's photos in individual galleries from the various events they attend.

 Check back often for the latest photo uploads and new galleries.